usmanashrf/batch63-cloud-native-modern-python-classwork/04-/04a-pep8_guidelines/readme.md

 ### 5. Class Names

-- Class names should follow the CapWords convention (also known as CamelCase).
+- Class names should follow the CapWords convention (also known as PascalCase).

 ```python
 class MyClass: